-Board: The Risk Management Committee at the Board-level needs to put in processes to ensure that legal risks arising from cyber laws are identified and addressed.
+Board: The Risk Management Committee at the Board-level needs to put in place, the processes to ensure that legal risks arising from cyber laws are identified and addressed.
 It also needs to ensure that the concerned functions are adequately staffed and that the human resources are trained to carry out the relevant tasks in this regard

-Operational Risk Group: This group needs to incorporate legal risks as part of operational risk framework and take steps to mitigate the risks involved.
+Operational Risk Group: This group needs to incorporate legal risks as part of operational risk framework and take steps to mitigate the risks involved in consultation with its legal functions within the bank.

-Legal Department: The legal function within the bank needs to advise the business groups on the legal issues arising out of use of Information Technology.
+Legal Department: The legal function within the bank needs to advise the business groups on the legal issues arising out of use of Information Technology with respect to the legal risk identified and referred to it by the Operational Risk Group.